BlopaSc/ML-Library/README.md

 The LMS is called with a matrix-like `data` parameter of samples to be regressed.
 The function returns an array with the calculated value for each of the samples provided in their respective order.

+## Perceptron

+### Perceptron

+Allows performing the standard perceptron algorithm on data.

+**Constructor parameters:**

+1. `data`: Original data to use to construct the perceptron, this data must have passed through the appropriate pre-processing.
+Target data is expected to be either 1 or -1.
+2. `descriptor`: Must contain at least `target`, `columns` and `numerical`.
+If `numerical` is missing, all the columns will be assumed as numerical.
+3. `lr`: (Optional, default: 1) Learning rate to utilize during the regression.
+4. `max_iters`: (Optional, default: 10) Maximum numbers of iterations to perform for weight adjustment.
+5. `seed`: (Optional, default: None) Allows the specification of a randomness seed for reproducibility.

+**Call:**

+The Perceptron is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with the calculated value for each of the samples provided in their respective order.

+### Voted Perceptron

+Allows performing the voted perceptron algorithm on data.

+**Constructor parameters:**

+1. `data`: Original data to use to construct the perceptron, this data must have passed through the appropriate pre-processing.
+Target data is expected to be either 1 or -1.
+2. `descriptor`: Must contain at least `target`, `columns` and `numerical`.
+If `numerical` is missing, all the columns will be assumed as numerical.
+3. `lr`: (Optional, default: 1) Learning rate to utilize during the regression.
+4. `max_iters`: (Optional, default: 10) Maximum numbers of iterations to perform for weight adjustment.

+**Call:**

+The Voted Perceptron is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with the calculated value for each of the samples provided in their respective order.

+### Average Perceptron

+Allows performing the average perceptron algorithm on data.

+**Constructor parameters:**

+1. `data`: Original data to use to construct the perceptron, this data must have passed through the appropriate pre-processing.
+Target data is expected to be either 1 or -1.
+2. `descriptor`: Must contain at least `target`, `columns` and `numerical`.
+If `numerical` is missing, all the columns will be assumed as numerical.
+3. `lr`: (Optional, default: 1) Learning rate to utilize during the regression.
+4. `max_iters`: (Optional, default: 10) Maximum numbers of iterations to perform for weight adjustment.

+**Call:**

+The Average Perceptron is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with the calculated value for each of the samples provided in their respective order.